 Gestational carriers, also known as gestational surrogates, carry children for couples.

-Women with damaged or absent uterus who cannot carry a pregnancy can consider gestational carriers to help in their family building.
-This can include patients who were born without a uterus or who have had a hysterectomy, patients who have a misshapen uterus and resulting infertility or repeat pregnancy loss, or patients who have a medical contraindication to pregnancy (e.g. severe heart disease, severe diabetes mellitus, breast cancer, etc.).
+Women with a damaged or absent uterus or who cannot carry a pregnancy for other reasons, can consider gestational carriers to help in their family building.
+This can include patients who were born without a uterus or who have had a hysterectomy or patients who have a misshapen uterus and resulting infertility or repeat pregnancy loss.

 Gestational surrogacy happens when a woman is impregnated with an embryo derived from the sperm and egg from another couple (the intended parents).
 This embryo is transferred to the gestational carrier who carries the baby to term for the intended parents.